petercai/notes/eclipse/GEF/Graphical Editing Framework.md

 ```

 #### Adapters
+**Adapters** are
-**Adapters** are **abstract classes** that implement **Listener** interfaces and provide default implementations for each of their required methods.
+1. **abstract classes** that implement **Listener** interfaces and
+2. provide default implementations for each of their required methods.
 This means that when you associate a widget with an adapter instead of a listener, you only need to write code for the method(s) you’re interested in.
 Although this may seem like a minor convenience, it can save you a great deal of programming time whenyou’re working with complex GUIs.
 	 NOTE
 		The adapters mentioned in this section are very different from the model-based adapters provided by the JFace library.
-Here, adapters reduce the amount of code necessary to create listener interfaces.
+Here, <span style="background:#fff88f">adapters reduce the amount of code necessary to create listener interfaces. </span>
-**Adapters** are only available for events whose listeners have more than one member method.
-The full list of these classes is shown in table 4.3, along with their associated Listener classes.
+**Adapters** ar<span style="background:#fff88f">e only available for events whose listeners have more than one member method. </span>T<u></u>he full list of these classes is shown below, along with their associated Listener classes.
 ![[Graphical Editing Framework-20231204-1.png]]
 Adapter objects are easy to code and are created with the same add...Listener() methods.
 Two examples are shown here: